Futsal Super 5s - Rules Of Competition

 Any matter not appropriately covered within the Futsal Super 5s Rules of Competition shall be at the discretion of Futsal Super 5s.

 Futsal Super 5s conducts 5-a-side futsal competitions across Melbourne, catering for all abilities.
-The competitions offered by Futsal Super 5s have a strong emphasis on enjoyment, fitness and fun, whilst providing social leagues with a competitive edge.
+The competitions offered by Futsal Super 5s have a strong emphasis on enjoyment, fitness and fun.

 Rules exist in order to keep the game fair and in control, hence they are to be adhered to very closely.